alexpapad95/6G-simulation-platform/README.md

    - The width and the thickness of the load patches.

 The simulation platform can support only odd values for the dimension of the RIS (dim_meta).
-For values lower than 15, the meshing structure is adopted automatically.
-We utilize the function tooclose in all the axis, reducing the simulation run-time.
+For values lower than 15, the meshing structure is created automatically.
+We utilize the function "tooclose" in all the axis, reducing the simulation run-time.
 For greater dimensions, the meshing structure must be adjusted.
 One way is the reduction of both max_res and coarseResolution from lamda/40 and lamda/20 to lamda/20 and lamda/10, correspondingly.
-Another apporach is the adjustment of the "tooclose" function, increasing the respective criterion in "find".
+Another approach is the adjustment of the "tooclose" function, increasing the respective criterion in "find".

 The simulation is calculated the following outputs: